QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Virtual lab quality assurance: If core developers and reviewers believe the virtual lab to be ready to be used by others, people who were not involved in the development of the virtual lab, can try out the virtual lab with a fresh pair of eyes and do suggestions.
 Quality assurance can help the core development team identify issues arising when others start using the virtual lab.
-Therefore it is good to do quality assurance before others who are not in the same institute as the core developers start using the virtual lab.
+Therefore, it is good to do quality assurance before others who are not in the same institute as the core developers start using the virtual lab.
 - Virtual lab development: In personal instances of existing virtual labs users can change the source code to suit their needs.
 - Virtual lab use: Researchers couple virtual labs assets, use their own datasets, and set their own parameters to run their own experiments.
   - Golden use case: Using a new virtual lab for the first publication based on findings produced in that virtual lab.
 This will often be done by the team involved in the core development.